great-gubal-library/central-archives/client/src/markdown/rules.md

 **Special note:** If the author in question hosts <a href="/rules#nsfw">NSFW</a> art/photography, state this in the credits and refrain from embedding a link.

 If the artwork or screenshot is made by you, the uploader, do state such in the credits.

+Posting AI-generated art on Chaos Archives is not allowed.
+AI art generators are trained on an enormous number of works created and copyrighted by humans, without the consent of their creators.
+You can generate AI art for personal use, but distributing it, including publishing it here, is a copyright violation.

 ##### Sexual and Violent Content